Vet Veterinary surgeon, veterinarian

 - be registered with the Royal College of Veterinary Surgeons (RCVS)

-If you've a degree in a subject related to veterinary science, you can take a 4-year graduate-entry veterinary degree course.
+Full-time degrees usually take 5 years.
+If you already have a degree in a subject related to veterinary science, you may be able to take a 4-year degree course.

 You'll also need experience working in a veterinary practice.

 The RCVS has information on a career as a vet.

 - excellent communication skills

 - problem-solving skills

 - the ability to make difficult decisions

 - management and business skills

 You could work in general practice, or for a public and animal health department like the Department for Environment Food and Rural Affairs (Defra) or the Animal and Plant Health Agency (APHA).
 You could also work in teaching or research.